Accuratemiss/BaTIO3/README.md

 If you print lat.atoms[0].pos you will get the posisitions.
 THis is because you open the lat.atoms container.
 Which is a list The [0] goes to the first item in the list, then .pos accesses the positions.

+Files you need:
+preamble
+postamble
+Cellgenerator.py
+atom_class.py
+lattice_class.py

+firstfun.py has a demo file which will make files.